gchq/Palisade-services/README.md

 See doc/services.drawio for the source of this diagram
 --->
 [Appendix I Palisade Flow Diagram](#appendix-i-palisade-flow-diagram).
-For a more technical description of each of the services, follow the related links below.
+For a more technical description of each of the services, follow the links below.

 <!---
 See doc/services.drawio for the source of this diagram